-Hebrew College first-year COSEL student David Wolff recounts this story about his beloved grandfather, now 101 years old and proud to see his grandson pursuing the cantorate.
+Hebrew College Cantorial alumnus, David Wolff, recounts this story about his beloved grandfather, z”l, who was proud to see his grandson pursuing the cantorate.
 According to David, the full story goes like this:

 “My family has a deep connection to Judaism, specifically to Israel.
 My grandfather, Gerard Daniel grew up singing solos at his synagogue in Hamburg, Germany.
 The Nazis cut his musical and religious aspirations short.
 In 1936, he fled to Tel Aviv, where he met his wife (my grandmother) on the beach.
 My mother, Miriam Daniel, was born in then-Palestine in 1947.
 Shortly thereafter Gerard and Ruth Daniel emigrated to New York with their children.
 After a lifetime in business, my grandparents felt that they owed something to Eretz Yisrael.
 In 1990 they built Beit Daniel, the largest reform synagogue in Tel Aviv.
 In 2005, they helped to create Mishkenot Ruth Daniel, an educational, religious and community center in Yafo that works to promote a pluralistic and just society in Israel.”